⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Revenue from company-operated and franchised restaurants in major international markets.

-Revenue from company-operated and franchised restaurants within the U.S.
+Revenue from company-operated and franchised restaurants in its largest domestic market.

 International Developmental Licensed Markets and Corporate